How to Start a Recycling Business?

 • Scales

-The equipment will make up most of your initial recycling start-up costs, so do your homework and speak with business experts to identify the long-lasting, high-performing recycling equipment to purchase.
+The recycling equipment will make up most of your initial recycling start-up costs, so do your homework and speak with business experts to identify the long-lasting, high-performing recycling equipment to purchase.

 8. Get insurance for your business